 4. Absence of Personal Liability.
 The Trustees and Members of the corporation are not individually or personally liable for the debts, liabilities or obligations of the corporation.

 5. Annual Audit.
-Unless such requirement is waived by the Board of Trustees, an annual audit of the books of account and financial records of the corporation shall be performed by an independent accounting firm.
+At the discretion of the Board, either an annual audit or financial review of the books of account and financial records of the corporation shall be performed by an independent accounting firm.

 ARTICLE IX